Student Health Service

 Find out more by taking the First Aid for the Toxic Drug Supply Canvas course.
 You can also request a workshop on this topic through the UBC Wellness Centre and AMS Peer Support.

-Your pharmacist can renew your prescription if you meet both criteria below:
+Pharmacists can renew prescriptions for most medications, including narcotics and controlled drugs, if you meet both criteria below:

-• You are clinically stable and have been on the same medication at the same dosage for 6 months or longer.
+• You are clinically stable and have been on the same dose of a medication for 6 months or longer.

 • Your prescription is still valid and was issued in the last 24 months.